sfc-gh-puneet-lakhanpal/multinode-multigpu-yoloimageinferencing-mlcontainerruntime/README.md

 ### Setup instructions
 1. Run `step0_setup.sql` to setup basic objects.
 2. Import `Yolo object detection - Distributed Inferencing Setup.ipynb` as a container based Snowflake notebook, select a warehouse and choose `object_detection_cp_gpu_nv_s_data_download` compute pool created in the above step.
-Use the external access integration `allow_all_integration` which will download the audio files.
+Use the external access integration `allow_all_integration`.
 3. Import `Yolo object detection - Distributed Inferencing.ipynb` as a container based Snowflake notebook, select a warehouse and choose `object_detection_cp_gpu_nv_s_5_nodes` compute pool in the above step.
 Use the external access integration `allow_all_integration`.
 4. Run `Yolo object detection - Distributed Inferencing Setup.ipynb` and that notebook will train the model on a single GPU_NV_S node, and then put test images in a snowflake stage `MODELREGISTRYTOSPCSYOLO_INTERNALSTAGE/data/` as well as the trained model under `MODELREGISTRYTOSPCSYOLO_INTERNALSTAGE/model/` to be used in the other notebook.
 5. Run `Yolo object detection - Distributed Inferencing.ipynb` and that notebook will create a Ray cluster scaled upto 5 nodes, run distributed multi-node, multi-GPU object detection and write data to Snowflake using Snowflake APIs.